 A great blog is at the core of any successful content marketing strategy.
-Here are five tips for making your blog a dynamo for driving engagement and conversion.
+Here are five tips and tricks for writing a better blog for driving engagement and conversion.

 Initially used as an instrument for personal expression in the early 1990s, today blogs have become a powerful tool for many marketers.
-Here’s how to make the most of your audience’s time—and stand out as a better blog among the pack.
+Among top content blogs, quality content strategy reigns as a universal characteristic.
+Here’s a few tips and tricks for writing a better blog.
+Before long, you'll learn how to make the most of your audience’s time—and stand out as a better blog among the pack.

 - Find your voice.
 Do you want your blog to be fun?
 Informative?
 Authoritative?
 Setting—and maintaining—the tone of your blog can have a huge impact on your potential readership.
 If you find people are not reacting to your content, consider tweaking the tone.